Frequently Asked Questions

 USAGI TOUR = 3 hrs hiking, 500~700 vertical meters of skiing/riding

 It depends on the conditions and snow stability on that day.
 Our guides want to ski and ride in good snow conditions and can find safe and fun terrain in almost all weather.
 On USAGI TOURS you may be riding open powder bowls, in the trees, gladed and spaced deciduous forests.
 On more advanced tours we often ride gladed trees and forests, open alpine bowls and access higher ridgelines and chutes.

 How fit do I need to be?

 As we will be hiking up from the tops of the resorts you'll need to able to hike with your skis/splitboard or on snowshoes for upwards of 2.5 hours.
 The pace is not high speed, however it is physically demanding, so some cardio fitness is required to sustain a steady hiking pace.
 We of course take breaks to rest and for snacks to reenergize.

 Can I bring a camera / Go Pro on the tour?

 Yes, snap away!
-There will be lots of good chances for photos…moreso on the way up though.
-Please don’t have your “GoPro” chest mounted as it messes with the avalanche beacon. (innacurate readings or false readings)
+There will be lots of good chances for photos...moreso on the way up though.
+Please don't have your "GoPro" chest mounted as it can interfere with your beacon.

 I've never used a touring ski or splitboard set up, is it OK?